With M&Ms, peanuts, raisins, and convenient refrigerated cookie dough, easy trail mix cookies can be in your oven in just a few minutes!

 Warm chocolate chip cookies loaded with the goodies found in trail mix, are delicious and so easy!

-Maybe you’re thinking that these cookies remind you of monster cookies.
-There are some similarities.
-Monster cookies generally are peanut butter cookies with oatmeal, M & M’s, and chocolate chips (try monster cookie energy balls!).
-Unlike monster cookies, trail mix cookies are made without oats or peanut butter.
+These cookies are may remind you of monster cookies which are peanut butter cookies with oatmeal, M & M’s, and chocolate chips (try monster cookie energy balls!).
+However, trail mix cookies are made without oats or peanut butter.

 Look for the printable recipe card near the end of this post.
 It has complete instructions, measurements, and nutrition information.